 Beelzebub is ridiculously funny, over-the-top with a hilariously overpowered main character, and to top it all off, it has awesome battles.
 It’s not entirely just a comedy though and does have substance to it.
 It does get more serious over the course of the chapters, but it never loses its sense of humor along the way and has incredible characters.

 The Daily Lives of High School Boys by Yasunobu Yamauchi

-For those who are in search of a shorter comedy manga that still packs a punch, you'll want to check out The Daily Lives of High School Boys by Yasunobu Yamauchi.
-It's a 7-volume gag humor manga that's set in school and follows the daily lives of three high school students, Tadakuni, Hidenori Tabata, and Yoshitake Tanaka, so needless to say, there are a lot of funny moments and situations that occur in this one.
+For those who are in search of a shorter comedy manga that still packs a punch, you’ll want to check out The Daily Lives of High School Boys by Yasunobu Yamauchi.
+It’s a 7-volume gag humor manga that’s set in a school and follows the daily lives of three high school students, Tadakuni, Hidenori Tabata, and Yoshitake Tanaka, so needless to say, there are a lot of funny moments and situations that occur in this one.